JaminZhang/jaminzhang.github.io/_posts/2016-07-29-SaltStack-MultiMaster-Architecture.md

 # Multimaster 简介

 <pre>

 Salt minions can connect to multiple masters at one time by configuring the master configuration parameter as a YAML list of all the available masters.
 By default, all masters are ``hot'', meaning that any master can direct commands to the Salt infrastructure.

 In a multimaster configuration, each master must have the same cryptographic keys, and minion keys must be accepted on all masters separately.
-The contents of file_roots and pillar_roots need to be kept in sync with processes external to Salt as well
+The contents of file_roots and pillar_roots need to be kept in sync with processes external to Salt as well.

 </pre>

 多 Master 架构可以实现高可用，解决单点故障。